 As one considers how TransNet collections impact SANDAG's ability to deliver the projects and services promised to voters, it is important to note that a disproportionate amount of forecasted TransNet revenues will be collected in the final years of the program, even when revenues are adjusted for inflation.
-Over the first 10 years of TransNet, the difference (in nominal dollars) between the initial Ordinance forecast and the 2016 forecast was \$62 million, or -2.4 percent.58 In the final 10 years of the 40-year TransNet Extension Ordinance, the difference between the initial Ordinance forecast and the 2016 forecast was \$13.3 billion in nominal dollars-a decrease of 63.1 percent.
+Over the first 10 years of TransNet, the difference (in nominal dollars) between the initial Ordinance forecast and the 2016 forecast was \$824 million, or -24.7 percent.66 In the final 10 years of the 40-year TransNet Extension Ordinance, the difference between the initial Ordinance forecast and the 2016 forecast was \$9.3 billion in nominal dollars-a decrease of 54.4 percent.
 Thus, the biggest impact was projected to occur in later years and affect the remaining projects unless other leveraged revenue sources are realized.

-Similar to Peers, TransNet Forecast Accuracy Impacted by the Great Recession
+Similar to Comparison Areas, TransNet Forecast was Impacted by the Great Recession